dpalominop/NERForRestaurants/README.md

 ### Only Development Mode

 (*) These step are intended only to pretrain o finetune a model from a previous one.
-You could check https://huggingface.com/models for more information.

 1. Open config.yml and change value of stage to devel: